B A L W Y N R E S I D E N C E

 The Story

-Our client purchased a sloping site in North Balwyn with an existing 1960s brick dwelling, which was well past its use-by date.
-Their aim was to build a new modern 370m2 family home to suit a growing family of 5, complete with a pool and outdoor entertaining areas to the rear.
-The site’s steep incline provided challenges in achieving all spaces required for a house this size.
-This was additionally compounded by the pool and outdoor living spaces to the rear while continuing to meet all height and side setback requirements in order to satisfy Council and minimise the impact on neighboring properties.
+Our client acquired a sloping site in North Balwyn featuring a dated 1960s brick house that no longer met their needs.
+Their vision was to create a contemporary 370m² family home designed for a growing family of five, including a pool and multiple outdoor entertaining areas at the rear.
+The steep incline of the site presented significant challenges in fitting all the necessary spaces for a home of this scale.
+These complexities were further heightened by the inclusion of the pool and outdoor living zones, while carefully navigating height and side setback regulations to satisfy Council requirements and preserve privacy and harmony with neighboring properties.

 Previous